wp-plugins/addquicktag/readme.txt

 * add function for add quicktags on html and visual editor
 * works also on Multisite Network
 * new settings page
+* add fallback in JS to use this new version also in WordPress smaller 3.3

 = v1.6.5 (02/02/2011) =
 * changes for admin-hints